 This article gives you information on what you are going to need to do in order to make sure that you are properly using your trademark.
 The article also tells you why it is important to make sure that you use your trademark properly.

-4. The Do's & Don'ts of Trademark Selection and Use
+4. The Do's and Don'ts of Trademark Selection and Use

 This article talks about everything that you need to know about using trademarks in any form of advertising.
 The website also tells you what you should not do when it comes to using trademarks in advertising.